RuiLi0227/RuiLi0227.github.io/index.md

 ***

 # News
+- 2024.04: Our paper "HCgNet: A Hierarchical Context-guided Network for Multi-Object Tracking" is accepted by **Knowledge-Based Systems (KBS).**
 - 2023.07: Our paper "Heterogeneous Diversity Driven Active Learning for Multi-Object Tracking" is accepted by **ICCV 2023.**
 - 2023.04: Our paper "Inference-Domain Network Evolution: A New Perspective for One-Shot Multi-Object Tracking" is accepted by **IEEE Transactions on Image Processing (TIP).**
 - 2023.04: Our paper "PANet: An end-to-end Network based on Relative Motion for Online Multi-Object Tracking" is accepted by **ACM Transactions on Multimedia Computing, Communications and Applications (TOMM).**